 2018 Montana Retreats

 We are planning to replicate and expand our success in 2018.
-We will once again have a four-day healing retreat for Montana veterans who are recovering from PTS(D) and other trauma-related challenges.
-We will build on the relationships we have developed with local veteran service organizations to hold space and share the healing practices of yoga with those Montana veterans who would most benefit.
+We will for the first time, have a four-day healing retreat for women veterans who are recovering from PTS(D) and other trauma-related challenges.
+We will build on the relationships we have developed with local veteran service organizations to hold space and share the healing practices of yoga with those veterans who would most benefit.

-September 12-16, 2018: Rest, Restore & Reintegrate: A Healing Retreat for Montana Veterans and Their Families.
+September 21-25, 2018: Rest, Restore & Reintegrate: A Healing Retreat for Montana Veterans (Women Only).
 For more information and to complete the intake application, please click here.

 SPONSOR A VETERAN FOR ONE OF OUR 2018 RETREATS